FC Platinum fight back to storm into Caf Champions League group stage | Goal.com

 Dominating in the first half, Songo first found the back of the net through Banda 11 minutes into the match before Miquuissone doubled their advantage on 25 minutes.

-But Chikwende launched FC Platinum’s fight back with a goal seven minutes into the second half, while Tigere converted from the penalty spot on the hour mark to spark a clawback for the visitors.
+But Chinyengetere launched FC Platinum’s fight back with a goal six minutes into the second half, while Tigere converted from the penalty spot on the hour mark to spark a clawback for the visitors.

 The two away goals had already placed FC Platinum with a huge advantage that made Songo need to score at least two goals to entertain any hopes of progressing to the next round.

-But Tigere put the battle beyond the reach of the hosts with another goal two minutes before time, while Chikwende sealed matters with his second strike deep in injury time.
+Chimyengetere however put the battle beyond the reach of the hosts with another goal two minutes before time, before sealing matters with his third strike deep in injury time.

 FC Plaitnum will play in the Caf Champions League group stages for the second successive season while Songo have dropped into the Caf Confederation Cup play-off round.